andrewten45/personal-project-1/README.md

-# personal-project-1
+# personal-projects

-This repository includes my personal project.
+This repository includes my personal projects.
 It may include ideas or programs.
 They're all written in C++, which is my preferred programming language.